bimdata/documentation-old/doc_sphinx/tutorials/6_users.rst

 Member
 ----------------

-Can read and write EDM, model and BCF.
+Can read and write EDM, model, and BCF.

 Guest
 ----------------